Lessons in Chemistry (miniseries)

-Lessons in Chemistry is an American historical drama miniseries created by Lee Eisenberg, based on the novel of the same name by Bonnie Garmus.
+Lessons in Chemistry is an American period drama miniseries created by Lee Eisenberg, based on the novel of the same name by Bonnie Garmus.
 It stars Brie Larson as chemist Elizabeth Zott who begins hosting her own feminist cooking show in 1950s America.

-The series began streaming on Apple TV+ on October 13, 2023 and ended November 22, 2023.
+The series began streaming on Apple TV on October 13, 2023, and ended November 22, 2023.
 It received positive reviews from critics, and received nominations for two Golden Globe Awards, Best Limited or Anthology Series and Best Actress – Miniseries for Larson.
 In 2024 Sarah Adina Smith won the Directors Guild of America Award for Outstanding Directorial Achievement in Movies for Television and Limited Series for directing the second episode "Her and Him".

 Premise

 After being fired from her job as a lab tech, chemist Elizabeth Zott uses her new job hosting a 1950s television cooking show titled Supper at Six to educate housewives on scientific topics.